Laparoscopy is a simple operative procedure that in certain cases is a good alternative to open surgery.

 Hospital admission time is reduced, post-surgery pain is less, operation entry wounds are much smaller and with it the scars.

 The term laparoscopy comes from the old Greek language and is a combination of the two words Laparo which is the space between the ribs and pelvis and Skopie which refers to examination “to examine”.

 Laparoscopy is a surgical technique where the surgeon makes small incision cuts (1 to 4) of about 1 cm around the navel area.
 One of these incisions is to insert a thin tube (Trocar) through which carbon dioxide is pumped to inflate your stomach, a camera is then placed to visualize the internal abdominal organs.
 Depending on what the gynecological surgeon’s findings are more small cuts are made through which tubes are brought in that can guide the operating tools.

 What is laparoscopy used for?

-The most important conditions for using laparoscopic surgery:
+The most important conditions for using Diagnostic laparoscopic surgery:

-• Diagnosis of the cause of pelvic pain.
+- Diagnosis of possible causes of pelvic pain.